jjbailey/sentinal/README.md

 Note the following conditions.
 If:

-`command` is set, `template` must be set.
+ - `command` is set, `template` must be set.

-`rotatesiz` is greater than zero, sentinal rotates the log after it reaches the specified size.
+ - `rotatesiz` is set, rotate the file after it reaches the specified size.

-`expiresiz` is greater than zero, sentinal removes files larger than the specified size at expire time.
+ - `expiresiz` is set, remove files larger than the specified size at the expiration time.

-`diskfree` is greater than zero, sentinal creates a thread to discard the oldest files to free disk space.
+ - `diskfree` is set, create a thread to discard the oldest files to free disk space.

-`inofree` is greater than zero, sentinal creates a thread to discard the oldest files to free inodes.
+ - `inofree` is set, create a thread to discard the oldest files to free inodes.

-`expire` is greater than zero, sentinal removes files older than the specified time.
+ - `expire` is set, remove files older than the expiration time.

-`retmin` is greater than zero, sentinal retains `n` number of files, regardless of expiration or available disk space.
+ - `retmin` is set, retain `n` number of files, regardless of expiration or available disk space.

-`retmax` is greater than zero, sentinal retains a maximum number of `n` files, regardless of expiration.
+ - `retmax` is set, retain a maximum number of `n` files, regardless of expiration.

-`postcmd` is specified, the value is passed as a command to `bash -c` after the log closes or rotates.
+ - `postcmd` is specified, the value is passed as a command to `bash -c` after the file closes or rotates.
 Optional.

+The combinations of `expire` and `expiresiz` settings affect expiration behavior.
+If:

+ - `expire` is set and `expiresiz` is unset, remove files older than the expiration time.
+ - `expire` and `expiresiz` are set, remove files larger than `expiresiz` at the expiration time.
+ - `expiresiz` is set and `expire` is unset, take no action.

+Precedence of Keys:

+ - `retmin`, `retmax` take precedence over `dirlimit`, `diskfree`, `inofree`, `expire`.
+ - `dirlimit`, `diskfree`, `inofree` take precedence over `expire`.

 ### Disk Space Example